MNANDO/counting-words/README.md

 A integer is defined as aword that starts with a ditgit or a "+" or "-" character and is followed by 0 or more digits.
 The program prints a count of names or integers, or both.

+## Algorithm
+This program utilizes a char pointer to iterate through a string of characters.
+The value of this pointer is dereferenced and used to categorize the type of word that is being parsed.

 ## Usage

 Compile the program using a C++ compiler.